Think keto is impossible? Think again. With this easy keto meal plan, a low-carb diet has never been easier.

 Don’t Overthink It

-- Breakfast could be: eggs fried in coconut oil with turkey sausage
+- Breakfast could be an omelet fried in coconut oil with turkey sausage

 25 Easy Keto Meals You Can Make Anytime